caylorinc/terraform-aws-liapi/README.md

 > **_NOTE:_**  Please use the example provider configuration in `provider.tf` to configure the AWS and Kubernetes providers.
 This may vary depending on your environment.

+## Example (One-Command Deploy)

+Clone this repository down and change directory into the `examples` directory.
+Modify the `provider.tf` file to configure the AWS and Kubernetes providers.
+Modify the `main.tf` file to include your desired inputs and run `terraform init` to initialize the Terraform environment.
+Once initialized, run `terraform apply` to provision the resources.

+Currently, the deployment requires a managed zone to be created in Route53 for the cluster.
+This is used by external-dns to create DNS entries for services within the cluster.
+This is a manual step that needs to be done before running the terraform apply command.
+The managed zone name is specified in the `external_dns_hosted_zone_arns` variable.

 ## Requirements

 The following requirements are needed by this module: